 Who should NOT take this medication?

-- is allergic to tamsulosin or to any of the ingredients of the medication
+- are allergic to tamsulosin or any ingredients of the medication

 - are taking certain medications that are removed from the body by the liver such as: